isomerpages/govtech-stp/pages/contactus.md

 ### SafeTravel Office Helpline and Query Form

-You can contact the SafeTravel Office for assistance you have application issues or are unable to find the relevant information on the SafeTravel website (including <a href="https://safetravel.ica.gov.sg/faq" target="_blank">common FAQs</a> and notices above).
+<p style="line-height:1.35;">You can contact the SafeTravel Office for assistance you have application issues or are unable to find the relevant information on the SafeTravel website (including <a href="https://safetravel.ica.gov.sg/faq" target="_blank">common FAQs</a> and notices above).</p>

-To assist you better, please refer to the table below for the most appropriate support channel.
+<p style="line-height:1.35;">To assist you better, please refer to the table below for the most appropriate support channel.</p>

 <table>
 <thead>